1973 Turkish presidential election: Faruk Gürler, Tekin Arıburnu, Ferruh Bozbeyli

 Faruk Gürler the chief of staff resigned from his post on 5 March to enter the parliament as a member of the upper house.
 Cevdet Sunat appointed him as a senator and he became a candidate.
 But he couldn't get enough support.
-Because while most Republican People's Party (CHP) MPs boycotted the election, Justice Party (AP) supported Tekin Arıburun, a member of the party and Democratic Party supported its leader Ferruh Bozbeyli.
+Because while most of the Republican People's Party (CHP) MPs boycotted the election, the Justice Party (AP) supported Tekin Arıburun, a member of the party and the Democratic Party supported its leader Ferruh Bozbeyli.
 None of the candidates could receive enough votes.
 On 20 March both Gürler and Arıburnu withdraw their candidature.
 Although Bozbeyli continued, he couldn't increase his support.